-D.2.5.1 Calculation bases of the second order
+D.2.5.2 Calculation bases of the second order

-The fundamental drivers for the difference between book value and market value in life reinsurance are the calculation bases 2nd order.
-Calculation bases of 1st order are those calculation bases that are determined in a very cautious way as they are used for example for the valuation of cover funds.
+The fundamental drivers for the difference between book value and market value in life reinsurance are the calculation bases of second order.
+Calculation bases of first order are those calculation bases that are determined in a very cautious way as they are used for example for the valuation of cover funds.

-In contrast to those cautiously selected calculation rule 1st order, the more realistic calculation bases are described as calculation bases of 2nd order.
+In contrast to those cautiously selected calculation bases first order, the more realistic calculation bases are described as calculation bases of second order.
 These relate to the following parameters: